 Norman says Well Animal Institute is working on creating a scientific acceptance of anesthesia-free dentistry within the veterinary community.

 “The obvious danger of a traditional dental cleaning is the risk of anesthesia,” she says.
 “Only a small percent die under anesthesia, although I hear far too many stories from my clients about losing their beloved pets under anesthesia for a routine dental.
 More often I hear that the dog or cat took a long time to recover from the anesthesia.
 Anesthesia is a poison the body has to process and expel.
 Why put an animal under anesthesia if it is not necessary?”

 What You Can Do At Home

 It should be no big surprise that nutrition plays a big role in the health of an animal’s teeth.
 More specifically, food.
 The closer the animal’s diet resembles what his wolfy counterparts eat in the wild – raw meat, organs and bones – the better his teeth.
-The more processed and sugary his food is – aka kibble – the greater the likelihood his teeth will suffer.
-Pre and probiotics are also a major help.
+The more processed and sugary his food is – aka kibble – the greater the likelihood his teeth will suffer

 You might be thinking: “Well, I had a dog who ate kibble all his life and had great teeth!”

 While nutrition certainly plays a role, there are other factors …

 Brushing your dog’s teeth – preferably with a natural pet toothpaste, gel or spray – is helpful, as well as giving him plenty of raw, consumable bones – or natural chews like deer antlers … And sometimes a dog can simply be blessed with attributes that make his teeth healthier – but who wants to chance that?

 RELATED: Build a proper home dental care routine for your dog …